Northern Coast Officials

 To keep your focus on the game during the game, remind yourself what YOU are going to do on each of the first three items above.
 Do this before each new batter, change in runner positions during that batter and/or after every third pitch.

-Timing: Timing is NOT simply waiting then making the call.
-Timing is proper use of your eyes to see the entire play and then make a decision based on the information observed.
+Timing:Timing is proper use of your eyes to see the all the crucial elements of the play and then make a decision based on the information observed.

 Covering Primary Play First: Always cover the primary play that is occurring that you are responsible for first.
 Work to get angles on that play.
 Secondary plays will be covered after that primary play is done.
 Too many umpires are moving away from the primary play worried about what else might occur.